Skip to main content

 The therapeutic workplace in this study was delivered in two phases: In the first phase, participants took part in a stipend-supported training program where they learned job skills while abstaining from drug use.
 Participants attended training 3 hours a day five days a week.
 They took drug tests each morning and, if the test was negative for opiates and cocaine, they would receive pay in the form of vouchers, exchangeable for goods and services.
 In the second phase, the employee was hired in a data entry position and remained employed as long as they continued to abstain from drug use.
 Employees were drug tested three days a week and could only work and get paid if they tested negative for opiates and cocaine.

 The target of the intervention was pregnant or postpartum women who were unemployed and currently receiving methadone maintenance treatment, and who provided at least one urine sample positive for opiates or cocaine during the 6 weeks prior to screening for study enrollment.
-Four years after the therapeutic workplace intervention began, the business employing the participants closed
+Four years after the therapeutic workplace intervention began, the business employing the participants closed.

 Features of the Study